-"Trayvon Martin said something to the effect of, 'You're going to die now' or 'You're going to die tonight,' something to that effect," Robert Zimmerman told Orlando TV station WOFL.
-"He continued to beat George.
+“Trayvon Martin said something to the effect of you’re going to die now or you’re going to die tonight, something to that effect,” Robert Zimmerman told Orlando news station WOFL.
+“He continued to beat George.
 At some point, George pulled his pistol.
-Did what he did."
+Did what he did.”

 A surveillance video from the Sanford police headquarters the night of the incident raises questions about the description of a beating.